shv-ng/nova/README.md

 > [!Warning]
 > there is no great error handling/edge cases done yet, use with caution

-### config file
+### Config file

-- Use this as template, and edit as per your need.
+Use this example as template, and edit as per your need.
 It'll evaluated at runtime, so you are allow to do crazy stuffs

 `config.py`
 ```python